Mini-Z: Racing

 There are many different racing leagues for these cars around the world.
-In Canada & the United States, RCP tracks are the standard in racing surface.
+In Canada & the United States, RCP tracks are the standard racing surface.
 The tracks are made from interlocking mats of EVA foam that are about 1/2" thick.
 They have a two surfaces on each tile; one is rough to allow for high traction and the flip-side is smoother to offer a more challenging racing experience.
 In Asia and European countries, Ozite-type carpet is a popular surface.
 There is less traction compared to the RCP, so traction is more difficult to obtain.

 The popularity of Mini-Z is partly due to the relatively low cost of the stock car compared to 1/10 scale RC racing and the small space requirement.
 This is all relative though as a fully adjustable Mini-Z with high power motor, upgraded electronics and radio, suspension and exotic material support parts can easily end up on the expense level of some of the larger scales of RC racing.
 However, unlike 1/10 scale racing, a moderately modified Mini-Z can be fully competitive.

-Most Mini-Z motors are already over powered.
-Batteries and motor are not the key to winning.
-Driving is a lot more important than equipment.
-A full-scale race course can be set up in the driveway of a home, and with the RCP tracks, it can be taken down in less than 15 minutes with help from a few racers.
-They are seen as a great way to get into RC racing.
+Since most Mini-Z motors are already powerful, equipment is not as important to winning as driving is.
+A full-scale race course can be set up in the driveway of a home, and with the RCP tracks, it can be taken down in less than 15 minutes with help.
+Since Mini-Z can be run on a driveway or garage, larger scale racers have used it to practise without having to travel to a track.

-In the United States, the biggest race is the PN Racing World Cup event.
-They start with regional races held around the country every year that concludes with the world cup final.
-It is amazing to watch the best drivers compete in the finals of the higher levels of national and international competition.
-The speed and size of the car requires high driving skills and quick reaction.
-Similar to most RC car racing, driving skill is just as important as equipment.
-Another popular race is the online HFAY racing series.
-Each local club or individual builds his or her race track using standard RCP track component and post their time on the internet.
-This innovative racing formal allows racers from different part of the country or even the world to compete in the same event.

-Another unique race is the 12 hours LeMans endurance race.
-One was held in Germany, another in Spain.
-Teams from all over Europe come to compete.
-The race includes simulated rain using hand out slick tires as well as night running where the lights are turned off for an hour, and cars drive using its own headlights.
-Bright headlights and different driving skills are needed.
-Since Mini-Z can be run on a driveway or garage, larger scale racers have used it as a practice vehicle without having to drive to the track.
 Skills gained on a Mini-Z are transferable to other scale R/C cars.